ASaiM/hmp_mock_tests/doc/report/report.md

     \label{species_abundances}
 \end{figure}

-Despite same expected species, taxonomic diversity in SRR072232 dataset is reduced compared to the one in SRR072233 dataset (Figure \ref{asaim_taxonomy}).
-Less taxons are found for each taxonomic levels.
-From the 22 expected species (Table \ref{expected_species}), 17 are found for SRR072232 and 20 for SRR072233 (Figure \ref{species_abundances}).
-For both datasets, the expected species *Candidata albicans* is missing.
-The phylogenetic markers for this species seem to be missing in *MetaPhlAn2* database as even with only sequences extracted from *Candidata albicans* reference genomes, this species is not found with *MetaPhlAn2*.
+Same species are expected in both dataset, but the taxonomic diversity in SRR072232 dataset is reduced compared to the one in SRR072233 dataset (Figure \ref{asaim_taxonomy}) with less taxons found at each taxonomic levels.
+17 and 20 of the 22 expected species are found for SRR072232 and SRR072233 respectively (Figure \ref{species_abundances}).

+The expected species *Candidata albicans* is missing in both dataset results, because of the used *MetaPhlAn2* database.
+The phylogenetic markers for this species seem to be missing in *MetaPhlAn2* database: even on a dataset with only sequences extracted from *Candidata albicans* reference genomes, this species is not found with *MetaPhlAn2*.

-Other expected but not found species correspond to species for which few sequences of these species are found using mapping on expected species genomes (Figure \ref{species_abundances}).
-The phylogenetic signal may be too low to detect these species.
-Hence, all species with mapping-based relative abundance smaller than 0.1\% are not found using ASaiM framework for both datasets (Figure \ref{species_abundances}).
+Other missing species correspond to underrepresented species, *i.e.* species whose few sequences are found using mapping (Figure \ref{species_abundances}).
+The phylogenetic signal is then too low to detect these species using *MetaPhlAn2*.
+For both datasets, ASaiM framework can not detect any species with mapping-based relative abundance smaller than 0.1\% (Figure \ref{species_abundances}).

-For SRR072232 datasets, one species with mapping-based relative abundance higher than 0.1\% is not found: *Bacillus cereus thuringiensis*.
-On dataset with sequences extracted from *Bacillus cereus thuringiensis* reference genomes, *Bacillus cereus thuringiensis* phylogenetic markers are found in low proportion of sequences (0.14\% of sequences against 2.28\% on average for other expected species).
+One species with mapping-based relative abundance higher than 0.1\% is not found for SRR072232 datasets: *Bacillus cereus thuringiensis*.
 Few phylogenetic markers for this species are found in *MetaPhlAn2* database.
+Indeed, on dataset with only *Bacillus cereus thuringiensis* reference genome's sequences, phylogenetic markers for *Bacillus cereus thuringiensis* are found in very low percentage of sequences (0.14\% of sequences against 2.28\% on average for other expected species).
 The phylogenetic signal may be then too low to detect this species inside whole metagenomic sequences.

 ### Comparison of ASaiM taxonomic results with EBI metagenomics taxonomic results